-Are you passionate about training Jewish communities in fighting racism?
 Do you have significant organizing experience?
-Do you enjoy inspiring and building the leadership of clergy?
-Do you love talking on the phone with new people?
-Are you excited to be a part of a team of colleagues organizing, training, and amplifying the voices of rabbis and cantors to address pressing human rights issues?
-Are you interested in working with a cohort of synagogues to understand racism and white privilege, leading to better engagement with local campaigns for justice?
+Are you excited to be a part of a team building the power of rabbis and cantors to address pressing human rights issues?
+Are you interested in working with a cohort of synagogue leaders to understand and address racism and white privilege, leading to better engagement with local campaigns for justice?
+Do you have experience in and love of the New York Jewish community?
+Do you enjoy building relationships with new people?

-T’ruah: The Rabbinic Call for Human Rights is seeking an experienced, organized, and self-motivated organizer and trainer to work with clergy and synagogues in New York City, Long Island, and Westchester.
-This is a full-time position for a rabbi or cantor or for a professional with experience organizing Jewish clergy and synagogues, and able to train (or hire) on issues of racial justice.
+T’ruah: The Rabbinic Call for Human Rights is seeking an experienced and self-directed organizer and trainer to work with clergy and synagogues in New York City, Westchester, and possibly northern New Jersey and/or Long Island.
+This is a full-time position for a rabbi, cantor, or for someone with prior experience organizing Jewish clergy and synagogues and training (and/or hiring trainers) on issues of racial justice.

 Who We Are